akaura-blip/novamind-pipeline/README.md

 # NovaMind AI Content Pipeline
+*An AI-powered workflow that creates, distributes, and learns from marketing content.*

 ### Overview
 This project shows how an AI-driven marketing workflow can run almost on its own.